 Creating a Matrix Parent

-1) From the main menu in Cloud POS backoffice, navigate to Create & Manage Items, then Items;
+1) From the main menu in the Cloud POS Back Office, navigate to Create & Manage Items, then Items.

-2) Select Create New Item.
-From the drop-down menu, select Matrix and then click Create;
+2) Click Create New Item.
+From the drop-down menu, select Matrix and then click Create.

 3) Here, you will create the Matrix parent.
-This is the part of the product that groups the child items together.
+This is the 'umbrella' item that groups the child items together.

 For ease of identification, the name and code of the matrix parent should be terms that are applicable to all of the items within the matrix.